Adversarial Attacks on Linear Contextual Bandits: Introduction

 Recommender systems are at the heart of the business model of many industries like e-commerce or video streaming~\cite{davidson2010youtube,gomez2015netflix}.
 The two most common approaches for this task are based either on matrix factorization \cite{park2017comparative} or bandit algorithms \cite{li2010contextual}, which both rely on a unaltered feedback loop between the recommender system and the user.
 In recent years, a fair amount of work has been dedicated to understanding how targeted perturbations in the feedback loop can fool a recommender system into recommending low quality items.

-Following the line of research on adversarial attacks in deep learning \cite{goodfellow2014explaining} and supervised learning \cite{biggio2012poisoning, jagielski2018manipulating, li2016data, liu2017robust}, attacks on recommender systems have been focused on filtering-based algorithms \cite{10.1145/3298689.3347031, mehta2008attack} and offline contextual bandits \cite{ma2018data}.
-The question of adversarial attacks for online bandit algorithms has only started being studied quite recently \cite{jun2018adversarial, liu2019data, Immorlica2018AdversarialBW}, though solely in the multi-armed stochastic setting.
-Although the idea of online adversarial bandit algorithms is not new (see \expthree algorithm in \cite{auer2002finite}), the focus is different from what we are considering here.
-Indeed, algorithms like \expthree or \expfour \cite{lattimore2018bandit} are designed to find the optimal actions in hindsight to adapt to any stream of rewards without any further assumptions.
+Following the line of research on adversarial attacks in supervised learning \cite{biggio2012poisoning,goodfellow2014explaining, jagielski2018manipulating, li2016data, liu2017robust}, attacks on recommender systems have been focused on filtering-based algorithms \cite{10.1145/3298689.3347031, mehta2008attack} and offline contextual bandits \cite{ma2018data}.
+The question of adversarial attacks for online bandit algorithms has only \cmmnt{started being} \changee{been studied} quite recently \cite{jun2018adversarial, liu2019data, Immorlica2018AdversarialBW, guan2020robust}, and solely in the multi-armed stochastic setting.
+Although the idea of online adversarial bandit algorithms is not new (see \expthree algorithm in \cite{auer2002finite}), the focus is different from what we are considering \changee{in this article}.
+Indeed, algorithms like \expthree or \expfour \cite{lattimore2018bandit} are designed to find optimal actions in hindsight in order to adapt to any rewards stream\cmmnt{ without any further assumptions}.

-The opposition between the adversarial bandit setting and the stochastic setting has sparked interests in studying a middle ground.
-In \cite{bubeck2012best}, the learning algorithm has no knowledge of the type of feedback it receives.
-In \cite{li2019stochastic, gupta2019better, Lykouris2019CorruptionRE, kapoor2019corruption}, the rewards are assumed to be stochastic but can be perturbed by some attacks and the authors focus on constructing algorithms able to find the optimal actions even in the presence of some non-random perturbations.
-However, those perturbations are bounded and agnostic to the choices of the learning algorithm.
-There are also some efforts in the broader Deep Reinforcement Learning (DRL) literature, focusing on modifying the observations of different states to fool a DRL system at inference time \cite{hussenot2019targeted, sunstealthy}.
+The opposition between adversarial and stochastic bandit settings has sparked interests in studying a middle ground.
+In \cite{bubeck2012best}, the learning algorithm has no knowledge of the type of feedback it receives \changee{(either stochastic or adversarial)}.
+In \cite{lykouris2018stochastic, li2019stochastic, gupta2019better, Lykouris2019CorruptionRE, kapoor2019corruption}, the rewards are assumed to be \changee{corrupted by adversarial rewards}\cmmnt{ but can be perturbed by some attacks}.
+The authors focus on \changee{building} algorithms able to find the optimal actions even in the presence of some non-random perturbations. \changee{This setting is different from what is studied in this article because} those perturbations are bounded and agnostic to \changee{arms pulled} by the learning algorithm, \changee{i.e., the adversary corrupt the rewards before the algorithm chooses an arm.}